 A lot depends on your risk appetite as well.
 If you are comfortable with stomaching a high level of uncertainty, you can consider courses that are narrower in scope, with a smaller range of career choices available, usually the artsy courses.
 If you value job security and stability, then hit for general and common degrees such as business or engineering.
 However, the average cohort sizes of these courses are usually large which translates to intense competition upon graduation for jobs.

 Since young, playing soccer is Ricky’s passion.
 He was the Captain in his high school soccer team which is somewhat indicative of his proficiency in soccer.
-Yet, he yearn a high living standard which can only be supported by a decent payout from his profession.
-He decided that being a fulltime soccer player will not help him to achieve his goals and gave up on it, instead pursuing a career in engineering where the prospects are better.
-He is now a scholar in Panasonic and commands a handsome salary as an engineer, while kicking football during his free time.
+Yet, he yearns a high living standard which can only be supported by a decent payout from his profession.
+He decided that being a fulltime soccer player will not help him to achieve his goals and gave up on it, choosing to pursue a career in engineering where the prospects are better.
+He is now a scholar in Panasonic and commands a handsome salary as an engineer, while playing football during his free time.

 Likewise, if you are looking at a comfortable life, prospects is a factor that you want to take into serious consideration.
 Who knows, you may even find your proficiency and passion in that practical course that you choose.

 Nonetheless, you may wish to note that there are many people who end up working in an industry totally unrelated to the genre of their undergraduate degrees.
 For example, there is an increasing trend of engineering graduates landing high-flying jobs in banks where their analytical skills and logical thinking abilities are highly valued.
 Many high-tech companies such as tech giant Google places a premium on innovativeness and are taking in arts or design students by the haul due to their creative flair.